 In the late 1990s, I began concentrating on the use of phylogenetic methods, especially cladistics, in archaeology.
-This was extremely controversial, as was the application of evolutionary principles to cultural phenomena generally.
+This was controversial, as was the application of evolutionary principles to cultural phenomena generally.
 Today, however, evolutionary theory is well at home in archaeology, and studies employing phylogenetic methods appear routinely.
 My early collaborators included John Darwent (University of California, Davis) and Lee Lyman and Dan Glover (University of Missouri).

-On the personal side, I have a wonderful wife, Gloria, five grown kids, and a lazy cat, Marley, who pretty much rules the house.
+On the personal side, I have a wonderful wife, Gloria, and five grown kids scattered across the United States.

 © 2016 — Curators of the University of Missouri.
 All rights reserved.
 DMCA and other copyright information.
 An equal opportunity/access/affirmative action/pro-disabled and veteran employer.
 Published by the College of Arts & Science.
 Contact Web Group